 You can find cherry, apricot, peach, plum, apple, and pear trees in their orchards and fresh vegetables and herbs in their gardens.
 Paynter’s also invites their customers to head into the orchards and pick their own fruits themselves, depending on what’s in season; late August into September sees pears and peaches.
 If you’d rather choose from the selection at the market, you’ll find a huge selection of other locally grown goodies from strawberries to quince, as well as a variety of Kelowna-made products like hot sauces, coffee and sweets.

 If you’re spending the weekend in Kelowna, book your stay at the Manteo Resort Waterfront Hotel.
-Each of their beautifully appointed guestrooms have picturesque lake, garden or mountain views, private balconies or patios, and full-services features like flatscreen TVs and luxurious bedding.
+Each of their beautifully appointed guestrooms have picturesque lake, garden or mountain views, private balconies or patios, and full-service features like flatscreen TVs and luxurious bedding.
 The resort also has its own boating dock, private sandy beach, and putting green, so there’s no shortage of fun things to do.
 And, with Manteo’s central location, you’ll be able to conveniently access anywhere else in Kelowna that your heart desires.

-Article originally published on VanCityBuzz
+Article originally published on VanCityBuzz, edited for accuracy